 IT System Administration

-The modules build progressively on each of these themes throughout the first two years.
+Themes such as these will be incorporated over the first two years.
 Students then undertake a full year's paid placement, which is an opportunity both to practise the principles learned to date and to gain practical experience as an IT professional.
-Typically students will gain a Licentiateship of the City & Guilds from this period of work experience.
 Students then take their final year modules, including a major project, which pull together many of the individual themes of the degree.

 Year 1 • Programming